vitalets/playwright-bdd/README.md

 ## FAQ

-#### Is it possible to run BDD tests in signle command?
+#### Is it possible to run BDD tests in a single command?
-This approach was initially implemented: generation of test files was done directly in `playwright.config.ts` before test execution.
-It allows to run tests with `npx playwright test` instead of having separate step as `npx bddgen && npx playwright test`.
+This approach was initially implemented: test files were generated directly in `playwright.config.ts` before test execution.
+It allowed to run tests with `npx playwright test` instead of having two commands as `npx bddgen && npx playwright test`.
 But later several issues appeared:

-1. Playwright config is executed many times from a lot of places (workers, VS Code extension, UI mode, etc).
-And logic to detect when we should run test generation and when not becomes complex and messy
+1. It became really hard to decide when to generate test files because Playwright config is executed many times from different sources: workers, VS Code extension, UI mode, etc.

-2. Implementation of watch mode is questionable.
+2. Implementation of watch mode is tricky.
 It is impossible to just run `nodemon` with `playwright.config.ts`.
-Having separate command for test generation allows to [easily](#watch-mode) support watch mode
+Separate command for test generation allows to easily [support watch mode](#watch-mode)

-3. Watching files in `--ui` mode leads to circullar dependency: change in test files triggers test run that in turn re-imports config and triggers test files update again
+3. Watching files in `--ui` mode leads to circullar dependency: a change in test files triggers test run which in turn re-imports config and once again triggers a change in test files

-Fow now decoupling *test generation* from *test running* looks a better option for integration with all Playwright's tooling.
+For now decoupling *test generation* from *test running* is a better solution for integration with Playwright's tooling.

 ## Limitations

 Currently there are some limitations:

-* Cucumber tags not supported yet (wip, [#8](https://github.com/vitalets/playwright-bdd/issues/8))
+* Cucumber tags are not supported yet (wip, [#8](https://github.com/vitalets/playwright-bdd/issues/8))
 * [Cucumber hooks](https://github.com/cucumber/cucumber-js/blob/main/docs/support_files/hooks.md) do not run.
 Consider using Playwright fixtures instead.

 ## Changelog
 Please check out [CHANGELOG.md](CHANGELOG.md).

 ## Feedback
-Per communication from Playwright team feedback is important for implementing BDD in Playwright core.
+Feel free to share your feedback in [issues](https://github.com/vitalets/playwright-bdd/issues).
-Feel free to share your experience/suggestions in [issues](https://github.com/vitalets/playwright-bdd/issues).
+This way you will help Playwright team to proceed with BDD implementation in Playwright core.

 ## License
 MIT